 - Femto Assisted Cataract Surgery (FLACS): The Femtosecond laser method involves the cutting of a microscopically thin flap on the surface of the cornea, post which laser is used to correct any existing refractive errors.

 - Extracapsular Surgery: It involves removal of cloudy part of by making a long incision in the cornea.
-Afterwards, an artificial intraocular lens replaces the natural lens.
+Afterward, an artificial intraocular lens replaces the natural lens.

 Cataract generally worsens with passing time.
 If left untreated, Cataract can damage the optic nerve of your eye.